DMOS Stealth Shovel

 The DMOS does stumble a little in the details: extending and collapsing the handle can be slightly frustrating and play between the handle segments make the shovel feel less solid than it probably is.
 The plastic hub at the cutting edge of the blade is a little surprising coming from a company that criticizes the durability of plastic.

 DMOS initially pitched the Stealth as a specialized tool for building ski and snowboard kickers.
 They’ve even applied to register the trademark “kicker tool.”
-But on their website they have much broader aspirations for the Stealth: they frequently compare it with backcountry avalanche shovels, and market it to snowmachiners, car owners, ice fishermen, RV owners, “Brooklyn brownstone dwellers”, and “gardeners.”
-There’s no doubt that the Stealth can handle abuse, but gardeners would likely be better-served by a cheaper one-piece steel-bladed shovel with a pointed tip for penetrating soil.
+But on their website they have much broader aspirations for the Stealth: they compare it with backcountry avalanche shovels, and market it to snowmachiners, car owners, ice fishermen, RV owners, “Brooklyn brownstone dwellers”, and “gardeners.”
+There’s no doubt that the Stealth can handle abuse, but gardeners would be better-served by a less expensive one-piece steel-bladed shovel with a pointed tip for penetrating soil.

 So where exactly is the Stealth the perfect tool for the job?
 The Stealth excels in situations were an avalanche shovel would be too small or fragile, but a larger one-piece shovel would be cumbersome or heavy.
 Think short winter camping trips, snowmachine expeditions, or packed inside a vehicle for winter shoveling.
 If the Stealth ends up sitting in your car unused, you’ll at least appreciate its sharp aesthetics.
 If you do use it, you might notice its minor flaws but you’ll still appreciate its solid ergonomics, durability, and clever design.